-The Historic Alma House Inn is locally owned by fifth generation Silvertonians
+The Historic Alma House Inn is locally owned and operated.

 Silverton, in the late 1800’s, was a prosperous and bustling town with a population close to 2500.
 Gold and silver fever brought hard rock miners, bankers, immigrants, outlaws and “professional ladies” to the remote mountain town – all with dreams of getting rich.
 Some did, many did not.

 The Panic of 1893 destroyed the mining industry as well as many of the small mining towns scattered throughout the San Juans.
 Silverton survived and by the turn of the century was growing again.
 With new workers arriving daily, housing and feeding the new residents was a respectable way to make a decent living.
 Bridget Hughes recognized this and in 1902 opened the Alma House (originally built in 1898), as a boarding house for miners.

 Her choice of location on the corner of 10th street and the notorious Blair Street was the perfect location.
 With good cross-traffic to and from the train depot, it was close enough to saloons and gambling halls that an inebriated miner could still make it home; yet its location adjacent to more respectable dwellings maintained its reputation as a “decent house”.